Domination between different products and finiteness of associated semi-norms: Motivation and Results

 Gromov predicted that the product Euler characteristic norm is infinite on many $2\ell$-dimensional fundamental classes ($\ell>1$), pointing out the fundamental classes of irreducible locally symmetric spaces as potential candidates.
 That prediction has since been verified by Kotschick and L\"oh, who proved that irreducible locally symmetric spaces of non-compact type do not admit maps of non-zero degree from direct products (whose factors are of any dimension, not necessarily surfaces); cf.~\cite[Corollary 4.2]{KL}.

 The topic of realizing (co-)homology classes by direct products of manifolds is a special case of a classical problem of Steenrod~\cite[Problem 25]{EilenbergSteenrod}.
 When the target homology class is the fundamental class of a manifold, we deal with maps of non-zero degree.
-We say that $M$ {\em dominates} $N$, and write $M\geq N$, if there is a continuous map $f\colon M\longrightarrow N$ of non-zero degree, that is $f_*([M])=\deg(f)\cdot[N]$ in homology or equivalently $f^*(\omega_N)=\deg(f)\cdot\omega_M$ in cohomology.
+We say that $M$ {\em dominates} $N$, and write $M\geq N$, if there is a continuous map $f\colon M\longrightarrow N$ of non-zero degree, that is $f_*([M])=\deg(f)\cdot[N]$ in homology or equivalently $f^*(\omega_N)=\deg(f)\cdot\omega_M$ in cohomology (as usual, $\omega_M\in H^{\dim M}(M)$ denotes the cohomological fundamental class of $M$).

 The following question, posed to me by M. Gromov, is essential in order to understand the finiteness of $\nu_{k,\ell}$ on the fundamental classes of arbitrary products, and has also independent interest on the level of domination between manifolds: